changah-song/fluent-fable/frontend/README.md

 ## Todo:

-- list all definitions from a list of words in dictionary section
 - how will saving and definition work?
     - easiest is to save the list of definitions
 - HANJA CONNECTION !! make the dictionary top section more detailed
     - show origin and POS and don't show repeats..
 - see if https://github.com/KoreanThinker/react-native-translator actually was a fast translator...
 - loading indication when translating...
+    - when a word is clicked, immeidately show loading (with gif?)
+    - cache stuff for less api calls and smoother feel
 - user login
 - flashcard section ...

 ## Done
+- list all definitions from a list of words in dictionary section ✅

 - connected local fastapi server to frontend localhost (10.2.2.1 for android emulator) ✅
     - learned about connecting server and emulator/local machine (e.g. CORS)